 July 2, 2019

-macOS Big Sur, Catalina, and Mojave.
+macOS Catalina or newer.
 Universal app with native Apple Silicon support.

-$39.99 US, or similar, on the Mac App Store.
-One-time purchase.
-Available in all territories.
+$39.99 US, up-front purchase, on the Mac App Store.
+Available in all territories at corresponding price tiers.

 Seven-day fully-featured free trial available for download.

 TimeStory fully localizes all date formats and names to your region and language.
 Its user interface and documentation, however, are currently English-only.